 As is evident below — unless you’re talking about the AP Stylebook — I have an atrocious sense of style.
 At the risk of offending fashionistas, I couldn’t care less about anybody’s threads.
 I’ve never read fashion and beauty magazines, hate shopping, and couldn’t think of anything less I’d like to devote my precious brain storage to than knowing what arbitrary style is ‘in’ this season.
 Not to mention the fashion is one of the most polluting industries, and are overflowing with tossed textiles.

 In my defense, clothes are exorbitant in Argentina and are made in limited sizes.
 I’m only a few inches taller than the average Argentine woman but the pant legs tend to be too short for me.
-As foreign residents in Argentina know, it’s virtually impossible to get packages from abroad, and I’ve only left twice in 13 years, so I haven’t had that much opportunity to get my hands on quality clothes.
-If the pay justifies it, next time I am hired for this type of work I will spring for a decent haircut and find some fashion junkie to help me dress the part.
+As foreign residents in Argentina know, it’s virtually impossible to get packages from abroad, so a dearth of quality clothes is one trade off living here.
+If the pay justifies it, I have assured myself, next time I am hired for this type of work I will spring for a decent haircut and find some fashion junkie to help me dress the part.

 Despite being a self-confessed fashion disaster and stuttering like an old steam train, I’ve found that my video appearances receive much more feedback than my other work.
 I can produce a feature article with good writing and photography on an interesting topic and get a tepid response, but if I share a video there is a slew of ‘likes’.